zackmichaeltech/intruder-code-test/README.md

 Additionally, we're looking for **clean code that follows best practices**, and it's always nice to see a **user-friendly UI.**

 Your submission doesn't have to be "perfect", the idea behind the code test is to set the stage for our follow-on discussion.
 So please use it show off how you would approach a problem like this.
 Comments or notes that explain your thought process are appreciated, too!

-## Questions?

-If you have any questions or want to clarify something, please open an issue on the GitLab project.
-This will alert our team and someone will get back to you as soon as possible.